Training Summary PHP is the most popular scripting language on the web. Without PHP Facebook,...

 php artisan make:request UploadFileRequest

-PHP is a server-side scripting language used to develop static and dynamic websites or web...
+PHP is an open-source server-side scripting language that is used to develop static or dynamic web...